Veriti Management LLC Sells 9,288 Shares of Coterra Energy Inc. (NYSE:CTRA)

-Veriti Management LLC cut its position in shares of Coterra Energy Inc. (NYSE:CTRA – Get Rating) by 16.8% in the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 45,940 shares of the company’s stock after selling 9,288 shares during the period.
-Veriti Management LLC’s holdings in Coterra Energy were worth $1,129,000 as of its most recent filing with the Securities & Exchange Commission.
+Veriti Management LLC decreased its holdings in shares of Coterra Energy Inc. (NYSE:CTRA – Get Rating) by 16.8% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 45,940 shares of the company’s stock after selling 9,288 shares during the period.
+Veriti Management LLC’s holdings in Coterra Energy were worth $1,129,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also bought and sold shares of the company.
-Bourgeon Capital Management LLC increased its holdings in shares of Coterra Energy by 16.4% in the 4th quarter.
-Bourgeon Capital Management LLC now owns 139,800 shares of the company’s stock valued at $3,435,000 after acquiring an additional 19,650 shares during the period.
-Goelzer Investment Management Inc. purchased a new position in Coterra Energy during the 4th quarter worth $1,054,000.
-Kirr Marbach & Co.
-LLC IN grew its stake in Coterra Energy by 3.5% during the 4th quarter.
-Kirr Marbach & Co.
-LLC IN now owns 208,777 shares of the company’s stock worth $5,130,000 after buying an additional 7,132 shares during the last quarter.
-Western Financial Corp CA purchased a new position in Coterra Energy during the 4th quarter worth $564,000.
-Finally, Strategic Investment Advisors MI purchased a new position in Coterra Energy during the 4th quarter worth $768,000.
-94.72% of the stock is owned by institutional investors.
+A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in the business.
+Raymond James Financial Services Advisors Inc. bought a new position in shares of Coterra Energy in the first quarter valued at approximately $1,267,000.
+D.A.
+Davidson & CO. bought a new position in shares of Coterra Energy in the first quarter valued at approximately $305,000.
+Yousif Capital Management LLC bought a new position in shares of Coterra Energy in the first quarter valued at approximately $3,011,000.
+Raymond James Trust N.A. bought a new position in shares of Coterra Energy in the first quarter valued at approximately $400,000.
+Finally, BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp bought a new position in shares of Coterra Energy in the first quarter valued at approximately $3,218,000.
+Institutional investors own 94.72% of the company’s stock.

-Coterra Energy (NYSE:CTRA – Get Rating) last announced its earnings results on Wednesday, February 22nd.
-The company reported $1.14 EPS for the quarter, beating analysts’ consensus estimates of $1.10 by $0.04.
-Coterra Energy had a return on equity of 31.29% and a net margin of 44.91%.
-The business had revenue of $2.28 billion during the quarter, compared to analysts’ expectations of $2.15 billion.
-As a group, analysts predict that Coterra Energy Inc. will post 2.8 EPS for the current fiscal year.
+Coterra Energy (NYSE:CTRA – Get Rating) last posted its quarterly earnings data on Wednesday, February 22nd.
+The company reported $1.14 EPS for the quarter, topping analysts’ consensus estimates of $1.10 by $0.04.
+Coterra Energy had a net margin of 44.91% and a return on equity of 31.29%.
+The company had revenue of $2.28 billion during the quarter, compared to the consensus estimate of $2.15 billion.
+On average, equities analysts expect that Coterra Energy Inc. will post 2.8 earnings per share for the current fiscal year.

 Coterra Energy Cuts Dividend

-The business also recently declared a quarterly dividend, which will be paid on Thursday, March 30th.
-Stockholders of record on Thursday, March 16th will be given a $0.57 dividend.
-The ex-dividend date of this dividend is Wednesday, March 15th.
-This represents a $2.28 dividend on an annualized basis and a dividend yield of 9.46%.
-Coterra Energy’s dividend payout ratio (DPR) is presently 15.66%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, March 30th.
+Investors of record on Thursday, March 16th will be paid a $0.57 dividend.
+The ex-dividend date is Wednesday, March 15th.
+This represents a $2.28 annualized dividend and a yield of 9.46%.
+Coterra Energy’s dividend payout ratio (DPR) is currently 15.66%.

 Coterra Energy Company Profile